bruceharrison1984/Schedulely/apps/schedulely-docs/docs/Themes/Themes.md

 ## CSS Overrides

-All styles are delivered through the `Schedulely.css` file, which should be imported either at the global scope of your React project, or in the individual component where Schedulely is used.
+All styles are delivered through the `schedulely/dist/index.css` file, which should be imported either at the global scope of your React project, or in the individual component where Schedulely is used.
 Any styles can easily be overridden by creating a copy of this stylesheet, and changing the values you would like to change.